Information Representation Fairness in Long-Document Embeddings: The Peculiar Interaction of Positional and Language Bias: Analysis

 To examine potential origins of the positional bias, we analyze the self-attention distribution of the mGTE embedding model.
 We hypothesize a \emph{front-loaded} distribution over long inputs: early tokens receive more attention mass than later tokens, thereby exerting greater influence on intermediate representations and, ultimately, on the global document embedding.
 As the mGTE model uses $\poolingToken$-pooling, we examine how the $\poolingToken$-token query allocates attention mass over the sequence.
 We aggregate destinations (keys) into fixed-size, contiguous baskets of size 128 and show the $\poolingToken$- and $\eosToken$-token separately to avoid distorting the first and last basket by special tokens.
 If positional bias in global document representations is indeed driven by front-loaded self-attention distributions, we would expect L-shaped attention profiles.

 \Cref{fig:attention_combined} shows that among content-bearing baskets, the first basket (tokens 2--129) receives the most attention from the $\poolingToken$-token.
 This aligns with the overrepresentation of the first-positioned segment in global document embeddings.
-Furthermore, slight mid/late-sequence increases in the attention profiles align with the U-shaped segment-representation profiles observed previously (cf. contrast between English in \Cref{fig:exp3_self_attn_mono_en_5seg_layerAVG} and Hindi in \Cref{fig:exp3_self_attn_mono_hi_5seg_layerAVG} in the Appendix).
-For some experiment instances, we observe weaker alignment between self-attention profiles and segment-representation profiles; hence, we conclude that pooling-token self-attention can help explain positional bias patterns in document embeddings, but it does not capture all nuances.
+Furthermore, slight mid/late-sequence increases in the attention profiles align with the U-shaped segment-representation profiles observed previously (cf. English in \Cref{fig:exp3_self_attn_mono_en_5seg_layerAVG} and Hindi in \Cref{fig:exp3_self_attn_mono_hi_5seg_layerAVG} in the Appendix).
+For some experiment instances, we observe partial agreement between self-attention profiles and the similarity of each segment's representation to the document representation; hence, we conclude that pooling-token self-attention can help explain positional bias patterns in document embeddings, but does not capture all nuances.